Frequently Asked Questions:

 Authors should disclose in advance to the editor any potential conflict of interest they have which may affect their objectivity--or may appear to do so .

 In an attempt to make our content more easily accessible, HNN is now providing RSS feeds for most departments .
 Huh ?

-RSS feeds allow users with an RSS reader to keep track of websites every time specific pages are updated .
-Say, for instance, you like HNN blog Cliopatria and you want to know when it's updated.
-By using an RSS reader you will be notified the moment a new entry is posted on the blog.
+RSS feeds allow users with an RSS reader to keep track of websites every time specific pages are updated.
+Say, for instance, you like HNN's Breaking News page and want to be notified every time we post a new story.
+By using an RSS reader you will be notified the moment a new entry is posted.
 The system even allows you to find out every time one of the Roundup pages has been updated with new material or when our homepage is updated.
 With an RSS reader you can see which of your favorite sites have been updated at-a-glance without having to go through the trouble of surfing each site one by one.

 - Study: Violent radicalism in UK isn't associated with poverty

 - CONFIRMED: the Shrine of Jonah/Mosque of Yunus (Nineveh, Mosul, Iraq) has been destroyed